ABM4ALL/Melodie/docs/source/installation.rst

 Developer Installation
 ----------------------
-To install Melodie for development, first clone the repository and then install via pip's development mode.
+To install for development, first clone the repository and then install via pip's development mode.

 .. code-block:: shell